 One of Bath’s earliest literary mentions is in Chaucer’s Canterbury Tales, where the Wife of Bath is one of the most colourful characters on his pilgrimage.
 However, most literary references to the city relate to Bath’s Georgian heyday.

-Jane Austen wasn’t too keen on living in Bath, but she nevertheless set a couple of her novels, Persuasion and Northanger Abbey, in the fashionable spa town.
-She lived here -reluctantly – for several years, and came to scorn the frivolities and shallowness of Bath’s high society.
+Jane Austen wasn’t too keen on living in Bath, but she nevertheless set two of her novels, Persuasion and Northanger Abbey, in the fashionable spa town.
+She lived here – reluctantly – for several years, and came to scorn the frivolities and shallowness of Bath’s high society.
 If her depiction wasn’t altogether flattering, that hasn’t stopped the city from making the most of its Austen connections.
 The Jane Austen Centre offers introductory talks and a small exhibition related to Austen and her time in Bath (entrance charge).
 They also run a Jane Austen festival, and have a good shop, where you can buy a wide range of gifts for enthusiasts of Austen or of the Regency period in general.

 Fanny Burney, writing before Austen, was more integrated into the day’s fashionable society (she was a lady-in-waiting to the Queen).
 Her novels are rather more earnest studies of the manners, morals and pitfalls of the age.
 In Evelina the eponymous heroine flounders in Bath’s elegant circles, although the city pleases her: “The charming city of Bath answered all my expectations.
 The Crescent, the prospect from it, and the elegant symmetry of the Circus, delighted me.”